nerdland-unofficial-fans/nerdlandbot_js/README.md

 standard --fix
 ```

+We are using [Husky](https://github.com/typicode/husky) to install a [git pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that will run the code analysis before each commit.
+It will throw an error if the code is not compliant and prevent the commit from being made.

 The analysis is run automatically for each branch on the origin, and for each pull request to 'main' or 'develop'.

 Failing the standardjs analysis will prevent a branch from being merged.